zaborowm/dsc-modeling-your-data-nyc-ds-career-042219/README.md

 ### Step 6: Revise the fitted model.

 Revision of the model mainly depends on how we choose our initial model and how we interpret the outcomes from the initial experiment.
 For regression specific analysis, specially when are dealing with multiple regression, multi-collinearity is always a big issue and it cant be avoided totally.
-Multicollinearity can also obsecure the effect of predictors in a regression mode.
+Multicollinearity can also obscure the effect of predictors in a regression mode.
 We tend to revise a regression model based on the selection of predictors and how they tend to correlate with each other.

 Predictive capability of a model is a great measure to identify and see if the effect of a revision actually improves or worsens some measure of predictive loss like root mean squared error.